Arlen-Zhang-0308/getPixivCollection/README.md

 # getPixivCollection

-- Download your current Pixiv collections.
+- Download your current Pixiv collections (bookmarks).
 - This program will only download images which have not been downloaded yet.

 ## requirements